handnddpk/Cake-take-home-assignment/README.md

 ## 📝 Disclaimer

 This project was developed with AI assistance (GitHub Copilot) for documentation and code writing.
 However, all AI-generated content has been thoroughly reviewed, understood, and validated by me.
-I take full responsibility for the implementation and is fully aware of all code and documentation decisions made in this project.
+I take full responsibility for the implementation and am fully aware of all code and documentation decisions made in this project.

 ## 📄 License